 The €2bn ($2.43bn) project is owned and developed by a joint venture of RWE Innogy (60%), Stadtwerke München (30%) and Siemens (10%).
-The project received environment approval from the UK Department of Energy and Climate Change (DECC) on 3 December 2008.
-Its construction started in January 2012 and was completed in approximately three years.
+The project received environmental approval from the UK Department of Energy and Climate Change (DECC) on 3 December 2008.
+Its construction was started in January 2012 and completed in approximately three years.
 The wind farm was officially inaugurated in June 2015.

 It will produce 1,950GWh of clean energy a year, which will be enough to power 400,000 households, equivalent to cutting 1.7 million tonnes of CO₂ emissions a year.

-Unexploded bombs from the World War II times were found in the seabed near the site of the wind farm.
-RWE disposed the three unexploded ordnance devices with the help of 6 Alpha Associates.
+Unexploded bombs from the Second World War were found in the seabed near the site of the wind farm.
+RWE disposed of the three unexploded ordnance devices with the help of 6 Alpha Associates.

 Gwynt y Môr wind farm equipment

-The turbines have a rotor diameter of 107m, a hub height of 84.4m, and an overall height of 137.9m to blade tip.
+The turbines have a rotor diameter of 107m, hub height of 84.4m and overall height of 137.9m to blade tip.

 Construction of the north Wales wind power facility